DatCaptainHorse/MAS-Additions/README.md

 https://github.com/Monika-After-Story/MonikaModDev

+### ⚠️ This project needs help in staying updated and working ⚠️
+Brain won't give me serotonin :(

 ## Additions
 * MASM.
 MAS Module is an external program which enables the use of Python 3.
 Audio and Graphics features have been disabled for now.
 Required by other additions below.